Download Our Spring in NC Digital Book! (FREE for Members)

 And since they inhabit a city known for innovation and cultural spunk, these places are known for more than just roasted beans.
 You’ll see why when perusing our favorite coffee shops in Durham.

-Coffee Shops in Durham NC
+List of Coffee Shops in Durham NC Featured

 Note: We know there are a lot of incredible locally owned places to choose from; these coffee shops are ones that we think offer something extra special or are the perfect place to get some work done.